Skip to Content

 COVID-19 Vaccine Booster Information

-The COVID-19 vaccine is offered at various sites across South Texas Veterans Health Care System to enrolled Veterans, eligible spouses and caregivers, and all VA employees.
+The COVID-19 vaccine is offered at various sites across South Texas Veterans Health Care System to all Veterans enrolled in VA health care.

 The health and safety or our Veterans and staff remain a top priority for VA.
 Vaccine remains the best way to protect everyone from serious illness.
 Protect yourself, your family, and your community by scheduling your appointment today.
 COVID-19 vaccine has been proven to be effective in diminishing the spread of the virus within our communities.